 Modern drum sets come in all different configurations and sizes.
 But the most common setup is a 5-piece drum set, consisting of a bass drum, two rack toms, a floor tom, a snare drum.
-It will also include a set of cymbals that are mounted on stands: a pair of hi-hats, a crash cymbal and a ride cymbal.
+A drum set will also include a set of cymbals that are mounted on stands: a pair of hi-hats, a crash cymbal and a ride cymbal.

 Also known as the kick drum, the bass drum is the largest type of drum within a drum set.
 It’s played with a bass drum pedal, which is operated with a foot.
 The sound is produced when the pedal beater strikes the drumhead.
 The bass drum provides the punchy low-end tone of the drum set that drives the beat of a song.
 Bass drums are most commonly 20-24 inches in diameter but this can vary.

-After the bass drum, the floor tom is the second largest drum type found in a typical drum set.
+After the bass drum, the floor tom is the second-largest drum type found in a typical drum set.
 It produces a low-end boomy sound with a deep tone.
-It’s commonly played within drum fills but it can also be used for grooves.
+It’s commonly played within drum fills but it can also be used for funky grooves .
 Floor toms are typically 14 or 16 inches in diameter and they are either supported upright by floor tom legs or they are mounted to a cymbal stand.

 The last types of drums featured in a typical 5-piece drum set are the rack toms.
 The rack toms produce an open, resonant sound when struck with a defined pitch and tone.
 The rack toms and floor tom are tuned to descend in pitch, helping to create a diverse range of sounds within drum fills and grooves.
 Rack toms are most commonly 10 and 12 inches in diameter respectively in modern drum sets, but sizes can vary.